FP&A

 This positioning allows management—in partnership with FP&A—to preemptively address issues relating, e.g., to customers and operations, as well as the more traditional business-finance problems.

 Relatedly, although Budgeting and Forecasting are typically done at specific times in the year—and correspondingly cover specific time periods—FP&A, by contrast, has a wider brief re both horizon and content.

 "FP&A Analysts" thus play an important role in every (major) decision by the company—ranging in scope from changes in headcount to mergers and acquisitions.

 Over the years, FP&A's role has evolved, facilitated by technological advances.

 During its early years, 1960s to 1980s, FP&A focused on more traditional forecasting and financial analysis; relying on spreadsheets, mainly Excel, but in earlier years, Lotus 1-2-3 (and VisiCalc).

-From the 1980s to the early 2000s, the scope shifted to risk, scenario, and sensitivity analysis; utilizing business intelligence and financial modeling software, such as Cognos, Hyperion, and BusinessObjects.
+From the 1980s to the early 2000s, the scope shifted to risk, scenario, and sensitivity analysis; utilizing commercial business intelligence and financial modeling software.

-From 2000s to present, the emphasis is increasingly on predictive analytics; tools include cloud-based platforms and analytics packages, i.e. Amazon Web Services and Microsoft Azure, and SAS, KNIME, R, and Python.
+From 2000s to present, the emphasis has shifted to predictive analytics; tools include cloud-based platforms and analytics packages, and specialized FP&A software, all increasingly employing AI / ML.